etruel/visual-builder-for-contact-form-7/readme.txt

 == Changelog ==

-=2.3 =
+= 2.4 May 2, 2021 =
+* Compatibility with Contact Form 7 v5.4.1 and WordPress v5.7.1
+* Adds requirements on activating to avoid errors if CF7 is not present.

-* I have added the reload gif that owns wordpress when refreshing the form.
+* Tweak uses the WordPress wheel gif for reload when refreshing the form.
-* Fixed the functionality of the form viewer hiding the reload form.
+* Fixes the functionality of the form viewer hiding the reload form.
-* Added the visual extension activation based on the same activation file of the add-ons of wpematico for greater security.
-* Fixed bug when refreshing the form and deleting an item
+* Fixes bug when refreshing the form and deleting an item.
-* Fixed failure to execute script elements in visual form
+* Fixes failure to execute script elements in visual form.
+* Fixes javascript errors on contact forms list.
+* Fixes javascript errors for cm.theme.options on editing form screen.

+= 2.3 =
+* Compatibility with Contact Form 7 v4.8 and Wordpress v4.8.
+* Few tweaks on design and cosmetic.

 = 2.2 =
 * Fixes a Fatal error: Can’t use function return value in write context in some versions of PHP.